build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

+A `build/showMessage` notification is similar to LSP's `window/showMessage`, except for a few new
+additions.

+The `id` and optional `parentId` fields allow clients to structure logs in a hierarchical way (in a
+tree fashion, with dropdowns, et cetera) to ease readability.

+The `requestId` field helps clients know which request originated a notification in case several
+requests are handled by the client at the same time.
+It will only be populated if the client
+defined it in the request that triggered this notification.

 #### 1.6.1.6.
 Log message

 The log message notification is sent from the server to the client to ask the
 client to log a particular message.

-A `build/logMessage` notification is similar to LSP's `window/logMessage` but
-adds a number id and an optional `parentId` field.
-These two new fields allow
-clients to structure the logs in a hierarchical way.
-For example, clients can
-show logs in the UI as trees where the children are hidden to ease readability.

 Notification: